Magnetic interactions and excitations in SrMnSb$_2$

-When compared to the experimental $SJ$ values acquired through INS, presented in the last column of \rtbl{tbl:j12sym_orb}, it becomes evident that the calculated $SJ$ values are higher than the experimental values.
-Nonetheless, it is essential to highlight that the calculated trend in $SJ$ values continues to align with the experimental trend.
+As shown in \rtbl{tbl:j12sym_orb}, in comparison to INS measurements, calculations somewhat overestimate the $SJ$ values.
+Nonetheless, it is essential to highlight that the calculated trend in $SJ$ values aligns with the experimental trend.
 This underscores the consistency between the theoretical predictions and experimental observations.
-The exchange interactions are also calculated by mapping multiple magnetic configurations, as detailed in Appendix \ref{Jij_fittingE}, to a minimalistic $J_1$-$J_2$-$J_a$ Heisenberg model.
-Our findings reveal $J_1^\text{eff}=\SI{22.47}{\meV}$, $J_2^\text{eff}=\SI{5.25}{\meV}$, and $J_a^\text{eff}=\SI{-0.61}{\meV}$.
-Both $J_1^\text{eff}$ and $J_2^\text{eff}$ shows good agreement with INS result and our linear response calculation.
+The exchange interactions are also calculated by mapping multiple magnetic configurations to a minimalistic $J_1$-$J_2$-$J_a$ Heisenberg model (See details in Appendix \ref{Jij_fittingE}).
+We found $J_1^\text{eff}=\SI{22.47}{\meV}$, $J_2^\text{eff}=\SI{5.25}{\meV}$, and $J_a^\text{eff}=\SI{-0.61}{\meV}$.
+Both $J_1^\text{eff}$ and $J_2^\text{eff}$ show good agreement with INS results and our linear response calculations.
 The values of $J_1^\text{eff}$ and $J_a^\text{eff}$ are consistent with those reported in a prior DFT study~\cite{zhang2019prb}, whereas $J_a^\text{eff}$ is approximately one order of magnitude larger than both the INS results and our linear response calculations.
 Overall, as we demonstrate later, the values of $J_1$, $J_2$, and $J_2/J_1$ calculated using the linear response theory exhibit better agreement with experimental data when compared to the mapping method.